on36/haetae/README.md

 # Haetae
-This is a incompete lightweight micro service framework
+This is a incomplete lightweight micro service framework

 Thanks for https://github.com/lantunes/fixd